Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research before buying property in Christchurch or anywhere else.
+This is not financial or investment advice, because we do not know your personal situation and you should do your own research before buying property in Christchurch.

 Is it smart to buy now in Christchurch, or should I wait as of 2026?